CAIRNS 2 KURANDA THE MOST SPECTACULAR TRAIN RACE IN THE WORLD.

 Team event: 2 or 3 person Teams (with one runner completing 2 consecutive stages)

 The race starts adjacent to the Freshwater Station on Lower Freshwater Road, Kamerunga, Cairns, in sunny North Queensland.
 Leaving the train to begin its 31km winding journey through tunnels and rainforest to the tableland’s town of Kuranda, runners follow Lower Freshwater Road through the sugar cane fields.

 At 2.5km, runners turn right entering a grassed area on the banks of the mighty Barron River in the Kamerunga Conservation Park.
-Heading up stream on the pathway at 3km the track passes under the Kamerunga Bridge and the lowest point of the run, just above sea level.
-Shortly after the pathway joins the small roundabout on Stoney Creek Road.
+Heading up stream at 3km the track passes under the Kamerunga Bridge and the lowest point of the run, just above sea level.
+Shortly after the grass track joins the small roundabout on Stoney Creek Road.
 Here the runners enjoy several hundred metres of flat road running, before a rollercoaster climb into Stoney Creek and the end of the first relay leg (5km).

 AT NO TIME DURING THE RACE ARE RUNNERS TO BE ON OR NEAR THE RAIL TRACKS.

 With a bit more climbing on a narrow switch back track through a grassed area the junction with McDonalds Track.
 Take the time to observe the stunning view over Cairns and the Coral Sea.

 From here runners follow the Barron Gorge on an undulating 4WD track passing through the 400m point in elevation three times.
 Surprise Creek is crossed on a steel bridge at 11km.
 This marks the beginning of the last major climb of the day, and runners enter an area of casuarina and cypress forest.